5 Ways Online Reputation Management Boosts Lead Generation

 Being so bombarded with advertisements and influencer campaigns (which are not often disclosed as such), it’s no surprise that consumers turn to each other to learn more about the true customer experience and product or service quality.

-But, what if a brand directly responded to a customer’s Twitter query on good running shoes as shown in the example above, for instance?
+But, what if a brand manager directly responded to a customer’s Twitter query on good running shoes as shown in the example above, for instance?
 If you have a shoe brand, you just might have a solution that the person doesn’t even know of yet.

 By monitoring the general category of your products and services, or more specific queries such as ‘good quality shoes’, ‘best running shoes’, or whatever the category of your shoes is, you’ll have an opportunity to identify people looking for recommendations and engage directly with them.